 The Penny Loafer

-In 1936 (some sources put the date as 1934) the G.H.Bass shoe company introduced its version of the loafer, which to this day the company remains known for.
-Their design included a distinctive strip of leather (the saddle) of the shoe with a diamond shaped cut out.
+In 1936 (some sources put the date as 1934), the G.H.Bass shoe company introduced its version of the loafer, and the company is known for it to this day.
+Their design included a distinctive strip of leather (the saddle) of the shoe with a diamond-shaped cut-out.
 Their version of the loafer was named Weejuns (to sound like Norwegians – a nod to the Norwegian roots of the shoe) to differentiate them from the Spaulding loafer.
-Weejuns became extremely popular in America especially among the Prep School students in the 1950s, who coined the term Penny Loafer.
+Weejuns became immensely popular in America especially among the Prep School students in the 1950s, who coined the term Penny Loafer.
 Legend has it that they, wishing to make a fashion statement, took to inserting a penny into the diamond shaped cut out of their Weejuns.
 An alternate theory is that two pennies was sufficient to make an emergency call in the 1930s.
-Regardless of the theory the name stuck and the G.H.Bass penny loafer has achieved the status of a classic.
+Regardless of the theory, the name stuck, and the G.H.Bass penny loafer has achieved the status of a classic.
 For more about Weejuns, make sure to visit Ivy Style.
 In 1937, the American brand Nettleton trademarked the term loafer for “LADIES’, MEN’S, AND BOYS’ SHOES MADE OF LEATHER, RUBBER, FABRIC, AND VARIOUS COMBINATIONS OF SUCH MATERIALS”.

 The Tassel Loafer